mortenarendt/basicR4FOOD/README.md

 ```

 ![](README_files/figure-html/unnamed-chunk-8-1.png)<!-- -->
-Now, lets join the points within each assessor (and replicate), and furhter, plot each replicate in its own panel.
+Now, lets join the points within each assessor (and replicate), and further, plot each replicate in its own panel.

 ```r